1882COYS/WinViate/README.md

 # How To Start The Program

+## Executable
+To run the WinViate.exe file you need to:

+    1 - Download the latest version of WinViate.exe from the Releases page 2 - Run the exe file

 ## Python
 To run the WinViate.py file you need to:

-    1 - Download WinViate.py from the Releases page
-    2 - Download a Python version of your choise
-    3 - Open cmd in the same directory as WinViate.py by using the cd command to go into a folder E.g cd \ (to go to root folder), cd Users, cd 'YourUser', cd Downloads
+    1 - Download the latest version of WinViate.py from the Releases page 2 - Download a Python version of your choise from python.org 3 - Open cmd in the same directory as WinViate.py by using the cd command to go into a folder E.g cd \ (to go to root folder), cd Users, cd 'YourUser', cd Downloads
     4 - Run the command pyhton WinViate.py